Dr. Samuel Usman Secretariat Director

 Secretariat Host Organization Catholic Relief Services

 Five northern polio high-risk states of Borno and Yobe in the North East and Kaduna, Katsina and Kano in the North West.
 The project’s polio work covers a total of 26 Local Government Areas (districts) in the five focal states.
 Under the current pandemic emergency, CGPP Nigeria began leveraging its existing community-based network and surveillance system in June 2020 to integrate COVID-19 response in 76 LGAs in five states; scaled-up activities under the COVID-19 response reflect additional LGAs in Kano, Kaduna and Katsina, including all 44 LGAs in Kano, the pandemic epicenter in the north Nigeria.

-CGPP Implementing Partners/ International Medical Corps in Borno and Kano states; Catholic Relief Services in Yobe and Kaduna states, and Save the Children International in Katsina state.
-The work of the three NGO partners is conducted through seven community-based organizations: African Healthcare Implementation and Facilitation Foundation (AHIFF); Archdiocesan Catholic Healthcare Initiative (DACA); Community Support and Development Initiative (CSADI); Family Health and Youth Empowerment (FAHYE); Federation of Muslim Women Association of Nigeria (FOMWAN); Healthcare Education and Support Initiative (HESI) and WAKA Rural Development Initiative and Royal Heritage Healthcare Foundation.
+International Medical Corps in Borno and Kano states; Catholic Relief Services in Yobe and Kaduna states, and Save the Children International in Katsina state.
+The work of the three NGO partners is conducted through six community-based organizations: Archdiocesan Catholic Healthcare Initiative (DACA); Community Support and Development Initiative (CSADI); Family Health and Youth Empowerment (FAHYE); Federation of Muslim Women Association of Nigeria (FOMWAN); Healthcare Education and Support Initiative (HESI) and WAKA Rural Development Initiative and Royal Heritage Healthcare Foundation.